SevenMoor/kim-joongle/README.md

 ## To-Do List
 - [x] Creating a working Sitemap Generator Class
-- [ ] Creating a HTML file reader Class, that gathers indexation terms
+- [x] Creating a HTML file reader Class, that gathers indexation terms
+- [ ] Creating a File Matcher Class, that matches the search terms with the file(s)
-- [ ] Creating a Main for the console version
+- [ ] Creating a Main for the console version (50%)
 - [ ] Creating a Main for the GUI version
 - [ ] Finding wonderful visuals to decorate our GUI